 The primary advisor for all students is a member of the content/major department faculty.
 Elementary Education majors are assigned an advisor from the Education Department.
-When students identify themselves as pursuing licensure in middle/secondary education, they are asked to meet with the Director of Teacher Education to complete their plan of study and SEFE application.
-From this point until completion of student teaching, students meet with the Director of Teacher Education a minimum of once a semester to insure they are taking appropriate courses and fulfilling other experience requirements.
+When students identify themselves as pursuing licensure in secondary education, they are asked to submit a Declaration of Minor form to the Director of Teacher Education.
+The Director will assign an advisor for the minor to complete their plan of study and SEFE application.
+From this point until completion of student teaching, students meet with their advisor in the minor a minimum of once a semester to insure they are taking appropriate courses and fulfilling other experience requirements.
 The content/major department remains the primary advisor for these students.